 Seeley Regester’s Mr. Burton counts on clairvoyance to solve a case.
 L.T.
 Meade and Robert Eustace’s Diana Marburg reads palms to identify criminals.
 Such divining-detective characters are probably not most occult detective fans’ first choice in reading.
-They tend to like it when the culprit or the case involves the supernatural, and if the detective uses supernatural means to solve the mystery, well, that’s okay.
-(But it’s still pretty cool when they have to rely more on their own human wits to win the day.
+They tend to like it when the culprit or the case involves the supernatural.
+If the detective uses supernatural means to solve the mystery, well, meh.
+(But it can still be pretty cool if they combine some form of divination with their own human wits to win the day.
 Or, should I say, to win the night?)

 Nonetheless, when occult detection is seen as a cross-genre of traditional mystery fiction and supernatural fiction, a detective who solves “natural” crimes with the aid of supernatural powers seems to have a rightful place in that cross-genre.